 The study is double-blind, randomised, placebo-controlled.
-Randomisation will be performed by a thirdparty randomisation service that is independent of the study group.
+Randomisation will be performed by a third-party randomisation service that is independent of the study group.
 Details of the randomisation code on the allocated pack will be recorded in the participant's clinical and research records.
-Participants enrolled in the study will be assigned to receive 100 mg of IL-1Ra or placebo subcutaneously (SC) twice daily from within 72 hours of ictus to up to 21 days from date and time of ictus (maximum 42 doses).
-Measures will be in place to enable the Principal Investigator to access individual subject treatment assignments in exceptional circumstances (e.g. suspected unexpected serious adverse reaction: SUSARs).
+Participants enrolled in the study will be assigned to receive 100 mg of IL-1Ra or placebo subcutaneously (SC) twice daily from within 72 hours of ictus for a maximum of 21 days from ictus.
+Measures will be in place to enable the

+Principal Investigator to access individual subject treatment assignments in exceptional circumstances (e.g. suspected unexpected serious adverse reaction: SUSARs).
 Please see section 7.6 for details of the unblinding procedure.